HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Burnt Spark Plugs – Besthomegear.com

-If you see melted electrodes, blisters on the insulator, or any white deposits, it is a sign of a burnt spark plug.
-It is simply running way too hot for its application, and in outdoor lawn equipment, this can result from using the wrong spark plug, incorrect gas/air mixture, or a loose spark plug.
+This can result from using the wrong spark plug, an incorrect gas/air mixture, or a loose spark plug in outdoor lawn equipment.
 Correct the problem, then replace the spark plug.

 Oil Deposits Spark Plug (image)